cfitzg4/QTM302W-Final/README.md

 The data for this project are from the Center for Disease Control's National Center for Health Statistics, specifically the National Vital Statistics System.
 The official title is "Drug overdise death rates, by drug type, sex, age, race, and Hispanic origin: United States, selected years 1999-2018."
 The data can be found here: [data set](https://data.cdc.gov/NCHS/Drug-overdose-death-rates-by-drug-type-sex-age-rac/95ax-ymtc/about_data).

 ### Project Rationale
 This project was a culmination of observed scholarly works examining topics relating to opioid trends, whether more epidemiological or cultural.
 From these articles we gathered that there were differences medical care, whether it be the prescribing of medication for pain management, or the treatment of acute overdose [Singh et al. 2022]().
 Namely, compared to white patients, Black patients were found to be less likely to reveive a pain specialist referral, which could be contributing to variations in opioid related mortalities [Hausman et al. 2013]().
 Nonwhite patients were more likely to be prescribed nonopioid analgesia, or interventions without opioids, compared to white patients [Pletcher et al. 2008]().
-Another relevant trend, a majority of prescription opioids are prescribed to women[Silver and Hurr 2022]() Drugs prescribed for chronic pain management, often natural or semisynthetic opioids, can be what triggers opioid abuse for people.
+Another relevant trend, a majority of prescription opioids are prescribed to women [Silver and Hurr 2022]() Drugs prescribed for chronic pain management, often natural or semisynthetic opioids, can be what triggers opioid abuse for people.
 To that end, scholars have established a narrative that contextualize for increases in mortality caused by specific opioid.
-In this narrative, individuals begin with prescription opioids, like oxycodone and morphone, developing opioid use disorder, and then moving on to other opioids like heroin and fentanyl[Hoopsick et al. 2021]().
+In this narrative, individuals begin with prescription opioids, like oxycodone and morphone, developing opioid use disorder, and then moving on to other opioids like heroin and fentanyl [Hoopsick et al. 2021]().
 Although we primarily focus on race, ethnicity, and sex, we will also consider the influence of drug type on mortality given the relevance past researchers have attributed to this variable.

 ### Research Question